kid551/DhulkeeCoursera/README.md

-# Dhulkee Coursera
+# New Coursera Java Downloader

-## Updating codes with the latest Coursera API
+Updating codes with the latest Coursera API.
+Also some development experience share.

 # Original Information
 [Dhulkee Coursera][1] is a GUI based application meant to batch download